Motivation: The Science of Motivating Yourself and Your Team

 - To learn a model of analyzing and solving human performance problems.

 - To learn to apply the science of behavior management to yourself and others.
-This includes the ABC model of identifying antecedents, pinpointed behavior, and consequences that reinforce the behavior.

 - You will learn the "Coaching Kata", a simple and proven method of coaching others to improve specific skills and behavior.